 The thyroid is a small butterfly-shaped gland in the neck.
 This important part of the endocrine system interacts with nearly every cell in the body through the use of hormones.
 Limited thyroid function, also known as hypothyroidism, can cause musculoskeletal pain that is easily misidentified as chronic disorders such as fibromyalgia and chronic fatigue syndrome (CFS).

-It is becoming increasing clear, as research is continuing to be done, that chronic pain and thyroid dysfunction are related.
+It is becoming increasingly clear, as research is continuing to be done, that chronic pain and thyroid dysfunction are related.
 This should not be surprising as chronic disorders and hypothyroidism share many similar symptoms including: pain in the back, joints, and hips, tenderness of muscles, extreme fatigue, and fluctuations in weight.

-The thyroid is part of the hypothalamic pituitary adrenal (HPA) axis, which regulates many bodily functions.
-The relationships and interactions of the HPA axis strongly influence the body’s stress response, digestion, immune function, energy level, emotions and more.
+The thyroid is part of the hypothalamic-pituitary-adrenal (HPA) axis, which regulates many bodily functions.
+The relationships and interactions of the HPA axis strongly influence the body’s stress response, digestion, immune function, energy level, emotions, and more.
 If any part of the HPA axis, such as the thyroid, falls out of balance, significant dysfunction may develop.

 Multiple studies have found that dysfunction of the HPA axis is a prominent component in the development of painful chronic disorders, specifically CFS and fibromyalgia.
 A commonality found among a large percentage of patients with these conditions is thyroid dysfunction.
 Dr. John C Lowe, a prominent thyroid researcher, found that most patients with fibromyalgia have an undiagnosed thyroid condition or do not receive appropriate thyroid care and treatment.
 Restoring thyroid function may lead to resolving conditions that cause chronic pain.